Meritocra/coroot-mcp/README.md

 - Provides natural-language root-cause summaries grounded in Coroot data via Spring AI.
 - Returns compact JSON payloads for incidents and summaries so downstream tooling (postmortems, exec reports, etc.) can build on top.

-## Architecture and principles
+## Design

-- **12-factor friendly**: all secrets and environment-specific configuration are supplied via environment variables (e.g. `OPENAI_API_KEY`, `COROOT_API_URL`, `COROOT_DEFAULT_PROJECT_ID`).
+- Configuration is supplied via environment variables (for example `OPENAI_API_KEY`, `COROOT_API_URL`, `COROOT_DEFAULT_PROJECT_ID`).
-- **SOLID/KISS/DRY**:
-  - Clear separation between HTTP/MCP layer, tool abstraction, and Coroot domain client.
+- The HTTP/MCP layer is separated from the Coroot client and domain model so tools stay small and focused.
-  - Read-only, side-effect-free MCP tools with explicit JSON schemas.
+- Tools are read-only and side-effect free, returning explicit JSON schemas.
-  - Minimal domain model for incidents and service health, reused across tools.
-- **Stateless service**: the MCP server is stateless; Coroot and the LLM are treated as external backing services.
+- The MCP server is stateless; Coroot and the LLM are external backing services.

 ## Requirements